-Share premium arose on the shares issued to the Republic of Rwanda on admission at a value of USD 17,913 per share.
-The total number of shares issued and paid for by the Republic of Rwanda on the admission program is 1,480 (2021: 878).
-Share premium therefore amounts to USD 4,413 per share which is equivalent to USD 6.53 million (2021: USD 3.87 million).
+Share premium arose on the shares issued to the Republic of Rwanda on admission at a value of USD 17,913 per share above par value of USD 13,500 per share translating into a premium of USD 4,413 per share.
+Additional shares issued and paid for by the Republic of Rwanda on the admission program in 2023 was 112 shares translating to a premium of USD 0.494 million compared to 602 additional shares in 2022 translating to a premium of USD 2.656 million.
+The cumulative number of shares issued and paid for by the Republic of Rwanda on the admission program is 1,592 which is equivalent to a premium of USD 7.02 million (2022: 1,480 shares equivalent to a premium of USD 6.53 million).